kiahvaidya/f1prediction/README.md

 - Predicts top 3 finishers of a Grand Prix using the qualifying session data.
 - Leverages real-time telemetry and session data from FastF1.
-- Uses machine learning classification (scikit-learn GradientBoostingClassifier).
+- Uses machine learning regression (scikit-learn RandomForestRegressor).
 - Evaluates the model using standard classification metrics.

 ---